 Apple cider vinegar has been used to cure a range of beauty ailments, including tangled hair, warts, and more.
 For hair care, it can be used as a rinse and a detangler (and will make your locks extra shiny) and in terms of skincare, many use it as a toner and general skin soother.
 Some even swear it gives you whiter teeth.
 The reason it can be used for all this is due to its pH.
 The light layer of oils on the skin is referred to as the acid mantle.

 If this slightly acidic balance becomes disrupted and becomes too alkaline, as is the case with overly foamy and harsh cleansers, the skin can become dry.
-Same too with the hair - too alkaline and the hair becomes dry and frizzy, so using apple cider vinegar gently balances both, back to a slightly acidic pH, which they prefer.
+The same goes for hair —too alkaline and the hair becomes dry and frizzy, so using apple cider vinegar gently balances both, back to a slightly acidic pH, which they prefer.
 It can also be used to ease sunburn and to ease those dreaded razor bumps post-shaving.

 It can act as a bruise healer

 ...Or be used as a treatment for dandruff